MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Overview

-> [!NOTE]
-> This overview is intended to help IT professionals understand considerations for deploying and managing Microsoft HoloLens 2 devices within an organization.
-If you are just getting started with HoloLens, [get your device ready to use](hololens2-setup.md).

 HoloLens 2 is a Windows device.
 It runs on Windows 10 Holographic, which provides organizations with robust, flexible, built-in mobile device and app management technologies.

 Windows 10 Holographic supports end-to-end device lifecycle management, giving you control over your devices, data, and apps.
-HoloLens 2 uses a comprehensive mobile device management solution that enables it to be incorporated into standard lifecycle practices, -- from device enrollment, configuration, and application management up through maintenance and retirement.
+HoloLens 2 uses a comprehensive mobile device management solution that enables it to be incorporated into standard lifecycle practices, from device enrollment, configuration, and application management up through maintenance and retirement.

 The following steps and video will help guide you through the process of deploying HoloLens 2 within your organization.